aplteam/Tester2/docs/Tester2-Reference.md

 * Avoid a test case relying on changes made by an earlier test case.
 This can be a tempting thing to do, but you are likely to regret it later.

-  Having said, in rare cases it is required to build up on other test cases for rechnical reasons, or in order to avoid a significant performance penalty.
+  Having said, in rare cases it is required to build up on other test cases for technical reasons, or in order to avoid a significant performance penalty.

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.

 * It might be a good idea for _all_ test functions to tidy up first, just in case this test case has failed earlier and left some debris behind.

 * It's common practice to implement a test case for every bug, for bugs tend to make comebacks; such tests prevent that from happening.